 Since 1990, as my symptoms have worsened.
 I’ve had to become more and more secluded from society in order to avoid severe reactions.

-- The people I assumed were friends… left me in the dust.
+- The people I assumed were my friends left me in the dust.

-- Going to the store for basic needs can cause me to become very sick.
+- Going to the store for basic needs was like navigating an impossible obstacle course.

 - Dreams of travel were squashed because hotels can be too toxic.

 - My world began closing in on me, becoming smaller every day.